Belfio/inc/Readme.md

 ## What

 **Internet Native Companies (INC)** is a comprehensive suite of smart contracts and web applications built on the Solana blockchain using the Anchor framework.
-INC enables entrepreneurs, existing companies, and DAOs to establish and manage decentralized organizations with enhanced transparency, efficient shareholder management, and secure treasury operations.
+INC enables entrepreneurs, existing companies, and DAOs to establish and manage decentralized organizations with enhanced transparency, efficient shareholder management, secure treasury operations, and the ability to send and receive a stablecoin currency called **Inccoin**.
 By leveraging Solana's high-performance blockchain, INC ensures scalable and reliable operations for modern, software-driven companies seeking decentralized governance and automation.

 ## How